sakapon/Build-Release/README.md

 There are options to use the tools:
 - Add the PowerShell script files to Visual Studio projects by NuGet
   - Execute the scripts on the project folder
-- Download and extract the latest version of the PowerShell script files from [Downloads](https://github.com/sakapon/Build-Release/tree/master/Downloads) to any folder
+- Download and extract the latest version of [the PowerShell script files](https://github.com/sakapon/Build-Release/tree/master/Downloads) to any folder
   - Execute the scripts on the project folder
 - Add the PowerShell scripts above to `External Tools` in Visual Studio (recommended)
   - Execute the menu on the project